A Multi-modal Deformable Land-air Robot for Complex Environments: Design Concepts and Analysis

 \subsection{Overall Design}

 The robot configuration depends heavily on the requirements of specific tasks and corresponding environments.
-For example, most disaster rescue operations require robots to navigate through narrow passages, which places clear limitations on robot width.
-Thus, the dimensions of the robot were limited to within 70 centimeters in this study to allow for flexible motion and passage through narrow spaces for rapid searching.
+The various scenes, such as the doors, passages, outdoor jungle scenes, et al., clearly limit the robot's width.
+Thus, the robot's dimensions in driving mode to be as low as possible to allow for flexible motion and passage through narrow spaces for rapid movement.
 Despite these size restrictions, the robot is still expected to carry heavy equipment, including sensing devices, computing units, and actuators for improved situational awareness.
-As a typical example of this study, DJI ZENMUSE X7 and X5S are most commonly used camera sensors with stabilizer, which weight 449 gram and 461 gram\cite{DJI2022} respectively.
-Similarly, ultra-wide view LiDAR sensors from Ouster weight around 500 gram for ordinary autonomous driving use\cite{Ouster2022}.
 Taking these configurations and load capacity demands into consideration, the maximum power and take-off weight can be estimated using existing techniques \cite{Shi2017,dai2019analytical}.
 Hereafter, we refer to the multi-copter flight evaluation strategy to optimize our approach, which provides a complete design and selection methodology for estimating and maximizing flight duration \cite{He2019}.